-VENDOR RESPONSIBILITIES:
+16. VENDOR RESPONSIBILITIES

-- 35. It is each vendor's responsibility to obtain and maintain any licences, permits, and insurance necessary for their particular operation. - 36.
-Prior to the City approving a vendor permit, all vendors must participate in a mandatory Front Street Farmers' Market Orientation Session. - 37.
-Vendors must comply with all municipal regulations and licencing requirements, including all parts of the Front Street Farmers' Market Vendors Handbook of Rules and Regulations. - 38.
-Vendors are responsible for obtaining and displaying at the Market, all necessary licences, permits, inspections, and certificates, for the sale of their product. - 39.
-Upon the execution of the prescribed vendor agreement, the applicant person shall be a vendor and shall be entitled to the space so allocated on Market days from the first Saturday in May to the last Saturday in October.
-Application forms may be obtained from the Market Clerk, the City of Quinte West website, or City Hall. - 40.
+- a.
+It is each vendor's responsibility to obtain and maintain any licences, permits, and insurance necessary for their particular operation. - b.
+Prior to the City approving a vendor permit, all vendors must participate in a mandatory Front Street Farmers' Market Orientation Session. - c.
+Vendors must comply with all municipal regulations and licencing requirements, including all parts of the Front Street Farmers' Market Vendors Handbook of Rules and Regulations. - d.
+Vendors are responsible for obtaining and displaying at the Market, all necessary licences, permits, inspections, and certificates, for the sale of their product. - e.
+Upon the execution of the prescribed vendor agreement, the applicant person shall be a vendor and shall be entitled to the space so allocated on Market days from the first Saturday in

+May to the last Saturday in October.
+Application forms may be obtained from the Market Clerk, the City of Quinte West website, or City Hall.

+- f.
 All vendors must be forthcoming with respect to identify any and all items that he/she are intending to sell at the Market.
-Should a product be added to the vendor's inventory at a later date the vendor is responsible to contact the City and have the application amended and approved. - 41.All vendors must follow sanitary procedures. - 42.
-Any vendor found selling contaminated foodstuffs or produce shall be suspended from selling at the Market until satisfactory clearance has been obtained from the Hastings and Prince Edward Counties Health Unit and the City of Quinte West.
+Should a product be added to the vendor's inventory at a later date the vendor is responsible to contact the City and have the application amended and approved. - g.
+All vendors must follow sanitary procedures. - h.
+Any vendor found selling contaminated foodstuffs or produce shall be suspended from selling at the Market until satisfactory clearance has been obtained from the Hastings and Prince Edward Counties Health Unit and the City of Quinte West. - Any vendor that requires hydro at their booth will be responsible to provide their own outdoor three (3) prong CSA approved extension cord (no indoor cords permitted).
+The Market Clerk(s) will assure that all extension cords are not damaged prior to being permitted to connect to the City's electrical outlets.

-BOOTH APPEARANCE:
+17. BOOTH APPEARANCE

-43. Vendors shall keep their Market Space in a clean and orderly state during occupation of the space, and upon leaving, shall remove all refuse and litter.
+Vendors shall keep their Market Space in a clean and orderly state during occupation of the space, and upon leaving, shall remove all refuse and litter.
 City garbage containers shall not be used for disposal of any vegetables or fruit.

-VENDOR BEHAVIOUR:
+18. VENDOR BEHAVIOUR

-- 44. Vendors shall demonstrate professionalism both in behaviour and appearance. - 45.
-All vendors must wear shoes and shirts at the Market. - 46.
+- a.
+Vendors shall demonstrate professionalism both in behaviour and appearance. - b.
+All vendors must wear shoes and shirts at the Market. - c.
 No vendor shall operate his/her business in a noisy manner or interrupt the general business of the Front Street Farmers' Market or obstruct the Market or persons attending it.

-PAYMENT OF FEES:
+19. PAYMENT OF FEES

-47. No person shall be permitted to sell, or display for the purpose of sale, any permitted item or items unless and until he/she has paid the applicable fee.
+No person shall be permitted to sell, or display for the purpose of sale, any permitted item or items unless and until he/she has paid the applicable fee.